robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 It is recommended to define the local `[Teardown]` setting as the last line of the test|task.

 **Key characteristics of Test|Task Teardown:**
+- Test|Task Teardown is a single keyword call with potential argument values.
 - Executed after the test|task has been executed, regardless of its status.
 - Runs even if the Test|Task Setup fails.
 - If the Test|Task Teardown fails, the test|task is marked as failed in reports and logs.